Have you asked yourself if the stock you are looking to buy is too expensive? or too pricey? or overvalued?

 How to use Graham Number to value a stock?

 Graham Number is the maximum price an investor should pay for a stock.
-Any value that is below this number makes suitable investment candidates solely based on this number.
+Any value below this number makes suitable investment candidates solely based on this number.
 However, investors are advised to do further research as Graham Number is a quantitative metric.

 Is Graham Number the best way to find undervalued stocks?